 - Why can’t I get my diploma before the Monday after Commencement?
 Spring term diplomas are NOT released prior to the Commencement ceremony.

 - When can I get my diploma if I’m not attending the ceremony?
-Spring diplomas that are approved for release at Commencement but not distributed at the ceremony will be available at the Registrar's Office on June 16 beginning 10am.
+Spring diplomas that are approved for release at Commencement but not distributed at the ceremony will be available at the Registrar's Office on June 19 beginning at noon.
 Picture identification must be presented to obtain your diploma at the Registrar's Office.

 - How do I arrange to have my diploma mailed to me?
 You need to submit a Diploma Mailing Request/Duplicate Diploma Order which is available on the Registrar’s website under the Forms for Students section.
 The mailing fee is US$25 (US$40 for international mailing).

 - Why wasn’t my diploma in my case?
-Release of your diploma is dependent on many things including preliminary grades, transfer work, etc. Check your graduation holds in Online Services and ONID e-mail for notification.
+Release of your diploma is dependent on many things including preliminary grades, transfer work, etc. Check your graduation holds in MyOSU Portal and OSU email account for notification.

 - When can I get my diploma if I’m not cleared to receive my diploma at Commencement?
-You will be notified by email to pick up your diploma or request its mailing after the third week of July.
-To check the status of your degree verification, check your Online Services for holds and your ONID e-mail for specific information.
+You will be notified by email to pick up your diploma or request it to be mailed around the third week of July.
+To check the status of your degree verification, check your MyOSU Portal for holds and your OSU email account for specific information.

-- I’m not graduating until Summer or Fall term 2015.
+- I’m not graduating until Summer or Fall term 2017.
 Can I still attend Commencement?
 Yes.
-Undergraduate students with senior status (minimum of 135 credits) pending Summer or Fall 2015 graduation may participate.
-You need to apply to graduate, then register to participate in Commencement through Online Services.
+Undergraduate students with senior status (minimum of 135 credits) pending Summer or Fall 2017 graduation may participate.
+You need to apply to graduate, then register to participate in Commencement through MyOSU portal.
 You will not receive a diploma; instead, you will receive a letter in your diploma case thanking you for attending.
 Masters and doctoral degree candidates completing requirements in summer term may attend Commencement if enrolled for at least 3 credits in summer term and if they file a diploma application by April 14, 2017.

 - How long does the commencement ceremony last?
 2½ to 3 hours.